C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/FAQ.md

 ^^Are mixtures supported?^^

 * Yes, in the [Materials node](../data-models/Materials_P.md) the identifiers section is a list, which means multiple identifiers from each of the mixtures components can be added.
+Also, see [diblock BB exmaple](../Example/#experiment-2-diblock-bottlebrush-synthesis-and-assembly)

 ^^What format should units be in?^^